MajoraBora/CoolBoy/README.md

 Todo:

-* Draw graphics to screen with SDL/OpenGL
+* Focus fully on filling graphics buffers, then drawing to screen.
-* Smooth over any bugs
-* Possibly create a simple debugger
-* Increase compatibility with more games - support for more MBC modes
-* Implement sound
+* Look again at all the interrupts - are interrupt flags being set?
+Is the serviceInterrupts function actually servicing interrupts?